Amgen Scholars Program

 Ninkovic, Jovica We focus on basic and translational research in the field of the central nervous system (CNS) repair and regeneration aiming at novel strategies for brain repair and regeneration by modulating the function of glial cells.
 We aim at providing a basis for the development of new therapies for patients affected by stroke, neurotrauma or neurodegenerative diseases.
 TBA

-Plesnila, Nikolaus Single-Cell Transcriptomics of Stroke and Nitric Oxide Treatment: Investigating Microglia and Neuronal Responses in Mice available
+Plesnila, Nikolaus Single-Cell Transcriptomics of Stroke and Nitric Oxide Treatment: Investigating Microglia and Neuronal Responses in Mice not available

 Ploner, Markus On a systems neuroscience level we are working on the brain mechanisms of pain perception.
 We aim to further the understanding of the brain processes, which determine the individual sensitivity of a person to pain, which explain why we perceive the same painful event differently in different situations.
 TBA

 Robles, Maria While the circadian clock regulates metabolism, metabolic states, in turn, provide feedback to the circadian clock, modulating its function.
-We are investigating this molecular crosstalk in peripheral metabolic tissues from mice, employing interaction and spatial proteomics as well as phosphoproteomics. available
+We are investigating this molecular crosstalk in peripheral metabolic tissues from mice, employing interaction and spatial proteomics as well as phosphoproteomics.
+TBA

-Schmidt, Mathias V. Deep phenotyping of stress-induced behavioral dynamics available
+Schmidt, Mathias V. Deep phenotyping of stress-induced behavioral dynamics available in 2026

 Sirota, Anton Our research is focused on the mechanisms of information representation and propagation within and across different cortical networks.
 TBA